| |

 in Egypt.
 They were sent to Constantinople to be burned in the

-and converted for Christian use.
-The famous shrine of the goddess
+hippodrome.
+The famous shrine of the goddess Ma in Comana in

-Ma in Comana in Cappadocia was converted into a church.
-The
+Cappadocia was converted into a church.
+The Parthenon in Athens

-Parthenon in Athens was also converted, and so was the Temple
+was also converted, and so was the Temple of Rhea at Byzantium.

-of Rhea at Byzantium.
-The Temple of Athene at Syracuse was rebuilt
+The Temple of Athene at Syracuse was rebuilt as a church.
+Often

-as a church.
-Often the temples that had been dedicated to goddesses
+the temples that had been dedicated to goddesses became churches

-became churches dedicated to the Virgin Mary.
+dedicated to the Virgin Mary.

 Even temples that Jesus himself had visited, such as the Æskelepium

-in Jerusalem, were replaced by Christian churches*.
+in Jerusalem, were replaced by Christian churches2.

 Numerous hilltop temples dedicated to Hermes (Mercury) were